-The Film and Digital Animation course exposes students to the three stages of film and animation production: pre-production, production and post-production.
+The Film and Animation course exposes students to the three stages of film and animation production: pre-production, production and post-production.
 In each stage of the filmmaking process, students learn the skills and processes required to produce films and animations using a variety of techniques, equipment and software.
 Students work independently and collaboratively to tell stories using film techniques, edit their footage into films, and add animated elements.
 This course will focus on the development of teamwork and organisational skills to ensure that crews can work together to efficiently produce films.
 Students will require resilience and grit to overcome technical and conceptual challenges, and curiosity to build new ideas in original short films.

-Your child's progress in Film and Digital Animation will be assessed throughout the year using, but not limited to, written and practical components.
+Your child's progress in Film and Animation will be assessed throughout the year using, but not limited to, written and practical components.
 Students work individually and in groups to creatively explore a variety of approaches to artmaking.
-Students are required to keep a film journal recording their research, experiments and processes, and this is assessed each semester.
+Students are required to keep a film journal recording their research, experiments and processes.

 Project Learning (Topics) Task Details 1 Live Action In Live Action students learn how to translate their inner world to film.
 Students develop knowledge of the fundamentals of filmmaking through making and expressing meaning in an original film montage.
 Students learn to plan, shoot and edit films to communicate an emotion through a selection of shot types and camera angles.
 They use montage and non-diegetic sound and document the elements of their world which hold significance and meaning to them.
-Ongoing course work/ Body of Work (BOW) A resolved live action film with an animated opening title sequence.
-Theory Task Film Review 2 Asia Pacific Animated Stories In Asia Pacific Animated Stories students will learn about cultural stories and explore the outer world to develop their knowledge of stop motion animation and editing techniques.
+Ongoing course work/ Body of Work (BOW) A live action film + storyboard Theory Task Film Review 2 Asia Pacific Animated Stories In Asia Pacific Animated Stories students will learn about cultural stories and explore the outer world to develop their knowledge of stop motion animation and editing techniques.
 Students work in teams to plan, shoot, animate and edit their films and will be responsible for particular roles while committing to the project and to the group.
-They will learn the skills to extend meaning through the integration of animated elements in an opening title sequence for their stop motion animation.
-Ongoing course work/ Body of Work (BOW) A resolved live action film with embedded animated elements.
-Theory Task 3 Personal Interest Project (PIP) In Term 4, students embody their learning through a Personal Interest Project (PIP), in which they work independently or in groups to produce a live-action film or stop motion animation informed by the skills and knowledge developed throughout the course.
+Ongoing course work/ Body of Work (BOW) A stop motion film Theory Task Screenplay 3 Personal Interest Project (PIP) In Term 4, students embody their learning through a Personal Interest Project (PIP), in which they work independently or in groups to produce a live-action film or stop motion animation informed by the skills and knowledge developed throughout the course.
 Students identify an area of interest to them and develop a driving question for their project.
 They work through the three stages of film production to produce a short film of their choice to demonstrate their organisation and highlight and celebrate their knowledge, interest, passions and skills.
-Film Journal - Including all planning, research and reflection Ongoing course work/ Body of Work (BOW) Ongoing formative feedback, no formal assessment.
+Ongoing course work/ Body of Work (BOW) Ongoing formative feedback, no formal assessment.